gh123man/Async-Channels/README.md

 - [Parallel image converter](/Examples/ImageConverter/Sources/ImageConverter/main.swift) - Saturate the CPU to convert images applying back pressure to the input.

-## Notes

-If you are looking for a blocking variant of this library for traditional swift concurrency, check out my previous project [Swigo](https://github.com/gh123man/Swigo) which this library is based off of.

 # Special Thanks

-I could not have gotten this far on my own without the help from the folks over at [forums.swift.org](https://forums.swift.org/t/async-channels-for-swift-concurrency/70752).
+I could not have gotten this far without the help from the folks over at [forums.swift.org](https://forums.swift.org/t/async-channels-for-swift-concurrency/70752) and contributors on github.
 Big shout-out and thank you to:
 - [wadetregaskis](https://forums.swift.org/u/wadetregaskis/summary) for optimizing much of this code and finding the more challenging performance limitations (compiler limitations, locking strategies)
 - [vns](https://forums.swift.org/u/vns/summary) for proposing a `LinkedList` backing data structure
+- [Kuniwak](https://github.com/Kuniwak) for proposing and adding the select `any` function.